 June 18, 2024

-Social risks, also known as adverse social drivers of health (SDOH), may increase a patient’s likelihood of having unmet social needs, such as food, housing, and transportation insecurity.
-Social risks and social needs can pose significant barriers to care and negatively impact patients’ health.
-Screening for social risks in clinical settings is a critical step toward addressing these issues.
+Non-clinical drivers of health outcomes, also known as contextual factors influencing health outcomes or non-medical health-related needs, may increase a patient’s likelihood of having unmet non-medical needs, such as food, housing, and transportation insecurity.
+These non-clinical drivers of health outcomes can pose significant barriers to care and negatively impact patients’ health.
+Screening for these factors in clinical settings is a critical step toward addressing these issues.

-In the 990,000 social risk screenings conducted in OCHIN Epic last year*, more than 1 in 4 patients identified a social need for which they would like assistance.
+In the 990,000 non-clinical drivers of health outcomes screenings conducted in OCHIN Epic last year*, more than 1 in 4 patients identified a non-medical health-related need for which they would like assistance.

-OCHIN is a national leader in accelerating the use of SDOH data to evaluate local needs, develop evidence-based solutions to overcome structural barriers, and improve health outcomes.
-We help our members advance social risk screening and referrals and improve the collection of SDOH data through modern HIT tools and technology, development of a 21st century workforce, and innovative payment models that support access to primary, specialty, and behavioral health care.
+OCHIN is a national leader in accelerating the use of data to evaluate local needs, develop evidence-based solutions to overcome barriers, and improve health outcomes.
+We help our members advance screening and referrals and improve the collection of data on non-clinical drivers of health outcomes through modern HIT tools and technology, development of a 21st century workforce, and innovative payment models that support access to primary, specialty, and behavioral health care.
 We also drive research and policies that sustain access to whole-patient care for rural and medically underserved communities.

-How does collecting social risk screening data support whole-patient care and community health?
+How does collecting non-clinical drivers of health outcomes screening data support whole-patient care and community health?

-Enhancing our members’ ability to identify health-related social needs (HRSN) through screening has a broad and multifaceted impact on patients, providers, and communities.
+Enhancing our members’ ability to identify medical and non-medical health-related needs through screening has a broad and multifaceted impact on patients, providers, and communities.

-First, it improves individual patient care by allowing for a more holistic approach, considering both medical and social factors that affect health outcomes.
+First, it improves individual patient care by allowing for a more holistic approach, considering both medical and non-medical factors that affect health outcomes.

 For example, OCHIN partnerships with TrueCare and Community Health Center Network (CHCN) in California have enabled providers to screen patients for Adverse Childhood Experiences (ACEs) and toxic stress—events that can take a negative toll on a person’s mental, behavioral, and physical health over time— directly from their OCHIN Epic EHR platform.
 These tools have been highly effective in helping providers find toxic stress early and break cycles of generational poverty, abuse, and neglect by coordinating proper counseling, behavioral health services, or community-based resources for needs like food or housing assistance.